MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-combo-chart.md

 ## Cross-highlighting and cross-filtering

-Highlighting a column or line in a combo chart cross-highlights and cross-filters the other visualizations on the report page... and the other way around.
+Highlighting a column or line in a combo chart cross-highlights and cross-filters the other visualizations on the report page.
 Use [visual interactions](../service-reports-visual-interactions.md) to change this default behavior.

 ## Next steps